-- 1. The Commission shall meet at least quarterly or at the times and places specified by a call of the Governor, the Chair or a majority of the voting members; - 2.
-The Chair and members will determine and approve the date and place of the meetings with the support of the Division staff; - 3.
-Meetings, including workgroup and/or subcommittee meetings, are open to the public and subject to the requirements of the Nevada Open Meeting Law; - 4.
+1. The Commission shall meet at least quarterly or at the times and places specified by a call of the Governor, the Chair or a majority of the voting members;

+- 2. The Chair and members will determine and approve the date and place of the meetings with the support of the Division staff; - 3.
+Meetings, including workgroup and/or subcommittee meetings, are open to the public and subject to the requirements of the Nevada Open Meeting Law; For additional information, see the full text of the OML set forth in chapter 241 of the Nevada Revised Statutes (NRS). - 4.
 A Commission member may request that an item be placed on the agenda by contacting the Chair (or Vice-Chair) and Executive Director no later than 14 days prior to the posting of the meeting notice in accordance with Nevada's Open Meeting Law set out in NRS Chapter 241. - 5.
 All members, guests, and community members attending meetings of the Commission are to be encouraged to use their preferred mode of communication.
 To support this choice the Commission shall make all reasonable effort to honor all requests for accommodations to support signed, oral/spoken, or manual modes of communication.